AIGeeksGroup/ReMoMask/README.md

 pip install -r requirements.txt conda activate remomask
 ```
-we trained our RAG model on A800, and t2m model on H20.
+We tested our environment on both A800 and H20.

 ## Dependencies
 ### 1. Download the pretrained models